JAremko/alpine-vim/README.md

   - If you don't need YouCompleteMe use `jare/vim-bundle:no-ycm` instead.
 It's one-third the size of this image.
   - To see fancy arrows you need `PowerlineFonts` http://goo.gl/gBeVbk on your machine.
 But if you don't need them remove `let g:airline_powerline_fonts = 1` from the [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)
 ![With and without](http://i.imgur.com/yRWBFgn.jpg)
-  - For the full Golang support you need to mount `/goroot` volume.
-For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached (`-d`) mode `docker run -d --name go-tools jare/go-tools` and mount its volumes like this `docker run ...  --volumes-from go-tools ... jare/vim-bundle`
   - If you have problem with colors - switch your terminal to the `solarized dark` theme and make sure that it uses default palette and  256 colors.
   - **I managed to strip down the image from around 300MB to almost 100MB.
 Hopefully without breaking things.
 Leave a comment if you found a bug.**